-- Stake all handholes and proposed conduit alignment per coordinates provided in the contract documents a minimum of 5 working days prior to construction and for approval by the Engineer.
+- 1. Stake all handholes and proposed conduit alignment per location shown in the contract documents a minimum of 5 working days prior to construction and for approval by the Engineer.
 The Engineer will authorize any changes in location in writing before performing the installation.
 No additional compensation will be provided for additional work associated with or resulting from unauthorized changes to the contract documents. - 2.
-The Contracting Authority will stake all pole locations.
+The Contracting Authority will stake all ITS device pole and cabinet foundation locations.
 Do not adjust pole locations without approval by the Engineer.
 The Engineer will authorize any changes in location in writing before installation by the Contractor. - 3.
 Figured dimensions on the plans shall be taken as correct but shall be checked before starting construction.
 Bring any errors, omissions, or discrepancies to the attention of the Engineer and the Engineer's decision thereon will be final.
 Correction of errors or omissions on the drawings or specifications may be made by the Engineer when such correction is necessary for the proper execution of the work. - 4.
 Assign a responsible staff member that will work with the Engineer on decisions regarding order of work and coordination as needed throughout the duration of this project. - 5.
 Provide the Engineer any requests to perform work during the dates of special events a minimum of 5 calendar days prior to the event.
-The decision of the Engineer regarding the request will be final. - 6.
-Comply with any special provisions and limitations identified in the contract documents.
+The decision of the Engineer regarding the request will be final.